aurybwa/quickimm/README.md

 ```bash
 npm install
 ```
+3. Before moving onto step 4, make sure you have [mongoDB server](https://docs.mongodb.com/manual/installation/) installed and running on your laptop.

-3. To run the project, use command:
+4. To run the project, use command:
 ```bash
 grunt
 ```
-4. Lastly, open your browser and type in the search bar:
+5. Lastly, open your browser and type in the search bar:
 ```http://localhost:3000```